Generalized Degrees Freedom of Noncoherent MIMO Channels with Asymmetric Link Strengths: Main results

 Although Theorem \ref{thm:2x2-sym-mimo} is for the gDoF of the system, our results can provide design guidelines for specific scenarios.
-For example, for a $2\times2$ system with coherence time $T=2$, transmit $\snr=23$ dB, direct links with average strength $0.1$ and crosslinks with average strength $0.025$ (which corresponds to $\gamma_{D}=-0.43,\ \gamma_{CL}=-0.70$), our noncoherent scheme can obtain a $7\%$ gain in the rate compared to the schemes that use a symbol for training.
-We illustrate more examples in Table \ref{tab:Comparison-of-rates} where our noncoherent scheme can obtain gain in the rates compared to the schemes that use a symbol for training.
-One possible training-based scheme is to use only one antenna (reducing the MIMO to a SISO) and using one symbol to train the channel.
+For example, for a $2\times2$ system with coherence time $T=2$, transmit $\snr=23$ dB, direct links with average strength $0.1$ and crosslinks with average strength $0.025$ (which corresponds to $\gamma_{D}=0.56,\ \gamma_{CL}=0.30$), our noncoherent scheme can obtain a $7\%$ gain in the rate compared to the schemes that use a symbol for training.
+We illustrate more examples\footnote{The link strengths in the examples are given without absorbing the transmit SNR into them.} in Table \ref{tab:Comparison-of-rates} where our noncoherent scheme can obtain gain in the rates compared to the schemes that use a symbol for training.
+One possible training-based scheme is to use only one antenna (reducing the MIMO channel to a SISO channel) and using one symbol to train the channel.
 Another possible scheme is to use both antennas and treat the system as a parallel antenna system, treating the crosslinks as noise.
 For the parallel case also, the training-based scheme uses one symbol to train the channel.
 The rate points in Table \ref{tab:Comparison-of-rates} are just a few examples of some specific scenarios, but we believe that there would be many other cases where this approach is useful when we have short coherence time and asymmetry in channel gains.
-The details of the expressions used for the numerics are given in \ifarxiv Appendix \ref{app:simulation_calculation}\else \cite[Appendix J]{Joyson_2x2_mimo}\fi.
+The details of the expressions used for the numerics are given in \ifarxiv Appendix \ref{app:simulation_calculation}\else \cite[Appendix J]{Joyson_2x2_mimov5}\fi.

-\subsection{Nonoptimality of training}
+\subsection{Nonoptimality of Training}

-We observed in the previous subsection that training-based schemes cannot achieve the gDoF for $2\times2$ MIMO in general.
-We can extend this observation to larger MIMO.
-We specifically consider the $M\times M$ MIMO with exponents $\gamma_{D}$ in direct links and $\gamma_{CL}$ in crosslinks ($\gamma_{D}>\gamma_{CL}$).
-Using the following theorem, we prove that training-based schemes is suboptimal for this case.
+We observed in the previous subsection that training-based schemes cannot achieve the gDoF for $2\times2$ MIMO channels in general.
+We can extend this observation to larger MIMO channels.
+We specifically consider the $M\times M$ MIMO channel with exponents $\gamma_{D}$ in the direct links and $\gamma_{CL}$ in the crosslinks ($\gamma_{D}>\gamma_{CL}$).
+Using the following theorem, we prove that training-based schemes are suboptimal for this case. \begin{thm} A gDoF of $M\brac{\brac{1-1/T}\gamma_{D}-\brac{\brac{M-1}/T}\gamma_{CL}}$ can be achieved for an $M\times M$ MIMO channel with coherence time $T>M$ and with exponents $\gamma_{D}$ in the direct links and $\gamma_{CL}$ in the crosslinks ($\gamma_{D}>\gamma_{CL}$) (Figure \ref{fig:MIMO-with-direct-and-cross}), by using i.i.d.
+Gaussian codebooks across the antennas and time periods. \end{thm}